Your Employee Assistance Program is a support service that can help you take the first step toward change.

 Create and maintain communication.
 Encourage your children to be open and to share their feelings with you.
 Be respectful and try to avoid talking down to them.
 Frequent communication can have a strong impact, and demonstrate that you care about their thoughts and feelings.

 Set a good example.
-Remember that children pay more attention to your behaviour than you may think.
+Remember that children pay more attention to your behavior than you may think.
 Child psychiatrists and authors will often point out that what children become has a lot to do with the example set by those who raise them.

 Encourage assertiveness.
 It’s difficult to speak out against popular opinion.
 Encourage your children to stand up for what they believe in, even if their ideas may differ from others.
 Let them know that everyone is entitled to their own opinion, and that they can agree or disagree with someone and still be respected.